 I’m a messy hair, pajama-wearing, sometimes-still-in-bed yoga practitioner.

 Check out Yin yoga and Restorative yoga, that’s where it’s at.
 Yoga is my self-care for Anxiety and Depression.
+I do yoga for my mental health.
+If you want more coping tools, check out my anxiety workbook.

 When I’m going through periods of depression or intense anxiety, the last thing that I want to do is get out of bed, or shower, or even function.
 And guess what, there’s yoga for days like that.
 Yoga you can do in bed with pillows and blankets.
 Yoga where it’s literally okay to be a crying mess because you’re letting your feelings out.
 That’s my yoga.